AustinKerr42/Data-Scraping/README.md

 ## To Use
 Navigate to [url not setup](http://www.google.com) to view the webpage.
-Events are added to the page as the are posted on the various sites that the scrapers get their data from.
+Events are added to the page as they are posted on the various sites that the scrapers get their data from.

 ### Software Used
 ```